July 11, 2022

 Hardness - Hardness measures a gem or mineral’s resistance to scratching.
 The Mohs Scale ranks a stone’s relative hardness on a scale of 1 to 10 (1 being the weakest, 10 being the hardest).

 IGI - The IGI is the International Gemological Institute.
 It is a grading agency for diamonds and gemstones.
-At Ritani, our lab grown diamonds come with an IGI certification.
+At Ritani, our lab-grown diamonds come with an IGI certification.
+Learn more about IGI grading certificates.

 Jewelry steamer - A jewelry steamer is a machine that uses heat and water vapor to clean jewelry.